Tyriek-cloud/Individual-Projects/README.md

 Designed an OLS Regression Model to observe statistical data about car crashes and resulting injuries.

 # Dog Bite EDA & Logistic Regression
-Architected a statistical analysis project to determine relationships between age and zipcodes to dog bites.
+Architected a statistical analysis project to determine relationships between age and zip codes to dog bites.

 # Thank you for taking the time to read this.